Dunbar: Football

 Dunbar is also home to the Dunbar United Colts Football Club, who play their home matches at Hallhill Sports Centre.

+The town briefly had a senior club, Dunbar Town, immediately before the Second World War, which played in the East of Scotland League.

 Golf

 Dunbar Golf Club: Laid out in 1857 and redesigned by Old Tom Morris around 1894, Dunbar East Links is situated on the estuary of the Firth of Forth.
 It is used as an Open Championship Qualifying Venue when the Open is played at Muirfield and all of the major Scottish Championships have been played here, The Scottish Amateur, Scottish Professional Championships, and Scottish Boys' Championship.
 The British Ladies and the Ladies Home Internationals have also enjoyed Dunbar as a venue.
 Dunbar is also home to Winterfield Golf Club.

 Rugby

 Dunbar is also home to Dunbar RFC.
 They play their home games at Hallhill Sports Centre and operate a 1st XV, 2nd XV and various school teams.
 The 1st XV play in the East Region League Division 2.

 Basketball

 Dunbar Grammar School hosts basketball training for many school and club squads.
 School teams often participate in the Scottish Cup competition for their appropriate level.
 The school also hosts training for the club Dunbar Dragons.